 Here’s why: anyone who has ever slept in the same

 city room as me knows that my snoring and I were pretty much single-handedly sawing down the Redwood National Forest on a nightly basis.
 I was keeping everyone else up but, mostly, I was keeping myself up.
-I was always exhausted, even after getting eight hours of “sleep” and was barely able to make it through my work day without falling asleep at my desk, much less through my busy social life post-work.
+I was always exhausted, even after getting eight hours of “sleep” and was barely able to make it through my work day, much less through my busy social life post-work.

 So I did what any smart girl would do and scheduled appointments to meet with three plastic surgeons.
 All three of them told me the same thing: I had a major deviated septum (read: I was physically prevented from breathing out of the left side of my nose and was only getting 25% airflow through it — 25%!).
 In other words, I was pretty much breathing through one side of my face.
-Hello…we all know what lack of oxygen does to the body and it ain’t goodness, that’s for sure!
+Hello…we all know what lack of oxygen does to the body and it isn’t good, that’s for sure!
 Plus, since it was a medical condition, the “inside” part of the surgery was all done for the mighty, mighty price of free (thank you, company for which I work!).
-Sadly, the “outside” portion was not, but no matter!
-I’m growing a money tree on my patio to take care of this expense — oh, and also pimping myself down on Main Street, but you don’t need to know about that part.
+Sadly, the “outside” portion was not, but no matter — I’ve started growing a money tree on my patio to take care of this expense.

 Four weeks later, there I was at St. Luke’s Hospital at the crack o’dawn being wheeled into the operating room with a nurse wearing an LSU hat.
 This, I thought, could only mean good things.
 Sure enough, three hours and one improved nose later, I was all fixed up.
 Once I was home, my amazing momma went into overdrive taking care of me — she cooked for me, cleaned for me, took care of Abby (my cat), made sure I wasn’t comatose from the copious drugs I was taking, and shoveled frozen peas into baggie after baggie so my black eyes would go away.
 The bottom line is that my mom rocks!